MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-relationships-understand.md

 Bi-directional relationships can introduce multiple, and therefore ambiguous, filter propagation paths between model tables.
 When evaluating ambiguity, Power BI chooses the filter propagation path according to the its [priority](#priority) and [weight](#weight).

 #### Priority
 Priority tiers define a sequence of rules that Power BI uses to resolve relationship path ambiguity.
 The first rule match determines the path Power BI will follow.
-Each description rule below describes the how filters flowing from a source table to a target table.
+Each  rule below describes how filters flow from a source table to a target table.

 1. A path consisting of one-to-many relationships.
 2. A path consisting of one-to-many or many-to-many relationships.